-Seahawks receiving corps takes another hit as David Moore hurts shoulder and will be ‘out a while’
+Seahawks receiving corps takes another hit as David Moore injures shoulder and will be ‘out a while’

 Also in the mix at receiver for a roster spot are slot receivers Keenan Reynolds (who played in two games last season but did not make a catch) and rookie Terry Wright.

-Seattle could also look to bring in a veteran, and especially may look to do so next week once teams have to begin cutting their rosters to 53 following the final preseason games on Thursday.
+Seattle could also look to bring in a veteran, and especially might look to do so next week once teams have to begin cutting their rosters to 53 following the final preseason games on Thursday.

 Seattle also will have to weigh what to do with Moore.
-Putting him on the Injured Reserve list before the cutdown date to 53 on Saturday would mean he is done for the season.
+Putting him on the injured-reserve list before the cutdown date to 53 next Saturday would mean he is done for the season.
 But if the team keeps Moore on the initial 53-man roster, then he could return after missing eight games.
 NFL teams can recall two players a year who are placed on IR after the initial 53-man roster is set.

 Carroll said defensive end Ziggy Ansah has a chance to return to practice next week.
 Ansah has yet to practice after signing in May on a one-year deal worth up to $9 million while first recovering from shoulder surgery and then dealing with a groin injury.
 Carroll said Ansah’s shoulder is fine but that the team has wanted to make sure the groin is healed before practicing.